skip to content

 More detailed information:

 • Some funders require you to deposit your research data into a specified repository (e.g. NERC require you to use one of their data centres).
 It is important to be aware of your funder’s data sharing policy (most major funders have these) and meet their requirements.
 You can use a trustworthy discipline-specific repository, if one exists for your field or type of data.
 Your next choice should be Apollo as your institutional repository.
-We recommend these over general-purpose repositories as the latter do not offer discipline-specific metadata standards or provide the same level of dataset review and checks.
-The absence of these can affect the quality of the published dataset record.
+We recommend these over general-purpose repositories as the latter do not offer discipline-specific metadata standards or provide the same level of deposit review and checks.
+The absence of these can affect the quality of the published research data record.

 • See: